This page is for administrators. To manage groups for your own account, visit Google Groups help.

 Group must be created in the Admin console, not using Google Groups.

-In addition, Admins can use a group to:
+In addition, you can use a group to:

 Option 1: Use the Admin console to create a group

-For communication and collaboration groups (includes email lists), and configuration groups.
+For configuration or communication and collaboration groups (includes email lists)

 If Groups for Business is turned on, you can later go to Google Groups to set up more features that aren't available in your Admin console.Step 1: Create a group